aniasobo/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Hobbies and Interests](#hobbies-and-interests) | [Website](url)

 I became a developer because I love solving problems, making things work and automating the hard parts of life.
+Hi!

+My professional adventures in tech started with a QA Tester job at an e-commerce product company.
+I then made my way to a busy digital agency, switching from desktop products to applications designed for mobile devices of all kinds.

+While working within an Agile team of developers, designers and product owners, I caught the UX bug and moved on to the 3rd sector to spend more time researching users and ways to reach them.
+The desire to make things happen is what led me to coding.

 ```